samamstar/SamsDRGMods/ReleaseStaging/README.txt

 Also, folders end with no \ the .bats expect that

 	UEPackerPath: the path towards UnealPak.exe inside the Unreal Engine folders
-	drgPath: the path for the Primary DRG folder (Deep Rock Galactic) ; now that I think about it this should really be drgDirectory, but oh well
+	drgPath: the path for the Primary DRG folder (Deep Rock Galactic\) ; now that I think about it this should really be drgDirectory, but oh well
-	cookedModsPath: where the Uproject sends the content file when cooking
+	cookedModsPath: where the Uproject sends the content file after cooking
 	rawModsPath: where to find the Content folder before cooking.
 	desiredModsFolder: Where to put all of the .pak files.
-Leave emptry to put straight into paks\
+Leave empty to put straight into Paks\

+DefaultConfig.INI: contains example variables for my personal build environment.
+Obviously yours will be different

 packageInput.bat %1 : creates a .pak file from what's placed into packagerInput.
 Packs to packagerOutput\new_P.pak
 	%1: put noPause here to stop the bat from pausing at the end